function61/sql2json/docs/walkthrough_mysql.md

 $ cat example_dataset/Chinook_MySql.sql.gz | gzip -d | docker exec -i sql2json-dbserver mysql <dbname>
 ```

-(note: you don't need the gzip part unless your .sql file gzipped)
+(note: you don't need the gzip part unless your .sql file is gzipped)

 You can verify that the data was loaded: